Exploring Vision Neural Network Pruning via Screening Methodology

-where $\mathcal{C} = \left\{ C_j, j=1,., M \right\}$ is the set of filters or channels within the network, and fraction $r$ bounds the number of non-zero filters or channels to $||\mathcal{C^{*}}||_0$.
-It therefore yields structured sparsity where zero parameters are localized within particular filters or channels.
+where $\mathcal{C} = \{ c_1, \dots, c_M \}$ is the set of channels within the network, and fraction $r$ bounds the number of non-zero channels to $||\mathcal{C^{*}}||_0$.
+It therefore yields structured sparsity where zero parameters are localized within particular channels.
 This makes the approach more hardware-friendly and thus much easier to realize in real-world systems.

-Both weight-level and channel-level pruning problems benefit from the constrained formulations using the sparsity ratio $r$ that is interpretable and practical.
-In particular, $r$ directly controls the level of sparsity and allows fine-tuning of the pruned model more easily.

 In this work, we consider the study of weight-level pruning for general networks and channel-level pruning for CNNs that involve Batch Normalization layers as a representative family of models where structured sparsity is induced due to these pruning methods.
 Solving these formulations would allow us to enhance computational efficiency while preserving predictive model performance.